kk6axq/kk6axq.github.io/robotics/ch4.md

 ## Aircraft dynamics
 Aircraft dynamics are typically split across latitudinal and longitudinal groups.

+Lateral dynamics deals with movement in the planar X, Y world (primarily roll and yaw).
+Longitudinal dynamics deal with movement in altitude (primarily pitch).
 ### Longitudinal forces
 Longitudinal forces act in the $ik$ plane, also known as the pitch frame.
 They are influenced by angle of attack, pitch rate, and elevator deflection.